zeekcollins/portfolio-v2/README.md

 ## :exclamation: About

 At the time of creating this site (Spring '24), I am a software engineer with two years of experience at Google.
-I'm getting ready to start my next opportunity search and figured it'd be a good idea create an upgraded portfolio site to showcase my growth since the last version.
+I'm getting ready to start my next opportunity search and figured it'd be a good idea to create an upgraded portfolio site to showcase my growth since the last version.
 If you have any feedback, it's always welcomed.

 ## :rocket: Technologies